Saburo Okita: Career

 In 1937, Ōkita worked as an engineer with the Ministry of Posts.
 Later on he held numerous government positions, including chief of research for the Economic Stabilization Board in 1947, chief of the economic cooperation unit for the Economic Planning Agency in 1953 and later director general of their planning bureau in 1957, and then in 1963 the director general of the EPA development bureau.
 In each of these positions, he played an important role under the economic plan of then prime minister Hayato Ikeda, which greatly helped Japan's postwar economy.
 In his EPA role, he became known for his central role in the Income Doubling Plan, which presaged Japan's rapid postwar industrial development.

 In 1964, Ōkita became the president of the Japan Center for Economic Research, and later served as its chairman from 1973 to 1979.

 From 1979 to 1980 he served as the Foreign Minister, and continued to be one of Japan's foremost academic spokesmen.
 He was the only academic to serve in this normally political role, and was noted for shifting away from bilateralism toward multilateralism, as well as strengthening Japan's role in international diplomacy and disputes.

+In the late 1970s, Ōkita became one of the first international advisor's to the People's Republic of China's State Council.